renzofp/steam-wishlist-pc-gamepass-checker/README.md

 Replace `YourSteamID` with your actual Steam ID.

-## Note

-This script is dependent on the structure of the web pages it accesses (Steam and PC Game Pass).
-If these structures change, the script may need to be updated.

 ## Disclaimer

 This script is for educational purposes only.
 Make sure to use it responsibly and in accordance with the terms of service of Steam and PC Game Pass.